turtlecoin/turtlecoin-docs/docs/guides/mining/XMR-Stak-Guide.md

 AmdMemoryTweaker, This is compared to the "EthelargementPill" Nvidia GPU's use for Ethereum mining.
 It adjusts memory timing straps on the fly.
 So we can adjust the parts of a BIOS that helps us acheive higher speeds without having to flash the bios. this leads to a few things:

--Easier reverting to stock settings ( most of the time, when you close the miner/gpu the settings revert to default ) -Easier tuning as you can watch the speed change as you change settings -More control over the changes, rather than just "loading" a bios rom from the internet -Import/Export feature for settings quick loading
+- Easier reverting to stock settings ( most of the time, when you close the miner/gpu the settings revert to default )
+- Easier tuning as you can watch the speed change as you change settings
+- More control over the changes, rather than just "loading" a bios rom from the internet
+- Import/Export feature for settings quick loading

 Memory strap timings are different depening on the style of memory onboard your GPU ( Samsung, Micron, Hynix, Elpida ).
 Each type of memory, reacts to changes differently.
 So settings from a hynix memory card may not work on a samsung memory card ( most likely it will NOT )